-- Does Process Online / Offline Status Affect Calibration Checks? - If a process is down, a calibration check is not required.
-South Coast Air Quality Management District sites are an exception. - If a Process goes online at a time when the analyzer has not performed a successful calibration check in 24 hours, the system will create a "No Calibration in 24 Hours" Alarm. - Part 60 does not specifically say what happens if the 24hour clock for a valid calibration check is exceeded, so we only invalidate data based on Part 75 Rules.
+- Does Process Online / Offline Status Affect Calibration Checks? - ➢ If a process is down, a calibration check is not required.
+There areas that are an exception. - If a Process goes online at a time when the analyzer has not performed a successful calibration check in 24 hours, the system will create a "No Calibration in 24 Hours" Alarm. - Part 60 does not specifically say what happens if the 24-hour clock for a valid calibration check is exceeded, so we only invalidate data based on Part 75 Rules.